abbyazari/abbyazari.github.io/_pages/group.md

 ## Collaborators and Guest Scholars

-As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
+As an interdisciplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are scholars and collaborators who participate in ARG via shared research interests.

 Kate Kolber (MASc in Aerospace at UTIAS, Supervised by C. Groth)